 It is unfortunate that out of the 18 CACs that were meeting, only 9 are still active and only 2 of those are in Black neighborhoods.

 It is not for us to judge what was in the hearts of the Mayor and Councilors one year ago when they voted to suppress Black voices.
 But their act of claiming white privilege as the excuse for their actions is reprehensible, not only to the Black community voices they suppressed, but to all CAC volunteers whose voices they sought to suppress, and for which they have yet to atone in any way, shape, or form.
 This council needs to begin rebuilding trust, with a new commitment to anti-racism, equity and empowering authentic grass roots community engagement throughout Raleigh.

 Chair – Hillsborough-Wade CAC

-Photo: 2017 CAC Christmas gathering in the historically Black South Park neighborhood.
-Central CAC Chair Lonnette Williams made sure there was plenty of food, fellowship and recognition of outstanding community volunteers, from the oldest to the youngest.
-The Baldwin Council gutted CAC efforts to build strong community bonds in South Park and in all Black neighborhoods in Raleigh.
+Photo: 2017 CAC Christmas fellowship in the historically Black South Park neighborhood.
+Central CAC Chair Lonnette Williams made sure there was plenty of food, fellowship and recognition of outstanding community servants, from the oldest to the youngest.
+This Council gutted the CACs’ efforts to build strong community bonds in South Park and in all Black neighborhoods in Raleigh.